Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 # NPC OVERHAULS

-﻿As you probably understood (I hope), this project definitely goes over vanilla+ mark (of course, you are using all those mods, what do you even talk about...) and I understand that too.
+As you probably understood (I hope), this project definitely goes over vanilla+ mark (of course, you are using all those mods, what do you even talk about...) and I understand that too.
 With this category of mods I just want Skyrim to look a little bit more classy, modern.
 It is a